Letter 518: You are a harbor for Syrians, even those who lack education.

 friendship

-I find all these qualities combined in the man carrying this letter: Heliodorus is a fellow citizen of ours, an old companion, and a skilled speaker.
-Treat him in your characteristic fashion.
+Now I find everything in the man who carries this letter; for Heliodorus is a fellow citizen of ours and an intimate, and a powerful speaker.
+So treat the man in your own accustomed manner.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.